Kenai Fjords Glacier Lodge Jobs

 The lodge is accessible only by boat, and is surrounded by hundreds of miles of wilderness, so there are a few considerations to working in such a remote location.
 First, it can be hard to get away from the lodge on days off.
 It is a 2 and 1/2 hour boat ride to Seward Boat Harbor (if the seas are calm enough to cross).
 Seward, is an interesting coastal town with much to see and do on days off, with the greater metropolis of Anchorage another 3 hours to the North.
 The main activity for time off tends to be exploration and backpacking.
 Of course, that is part of the attraction, but if you are inclined to cabin fever you will want to consider the limitations.
 We have a lot of fun as a staff, but you will be spending a lot of time with the 20 other KFGL staff members the whole summer.
 A sense of humor, and the ability to get along with all sorts of people is very helpful, if not a prerequisite.

-To learn more about the jobs available, download an application, and mail it in to us.
+To learn more about the jobs available, visit our Job Openings page.

 Kenai Fjords Glacier Lodge Community Living Mission Statement